dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/database.md

       +database: staging
 ```

-This would result in the generated relation being located in the `staging` database, so the full relation name would be `staging.finance.product_categories_data`.
+This would result in the generated relation being located in the `staging` database, so the full relation name would be `staging.finance.product_categories`.

 </File>
 </TabItem>